 Jagan Reddy takes oath as Andhra CM; KCR, Stalin present

 Amaravati, May 30: YSR Congress Party president Jagan Mohan Reddy took oath as the second chief minister of Andhra Pradesh post its bifurcation.
+Jagan has first signed on the YSR pension scheme.

+Reddy said the oldage pension will be increased to Rs.
+2250 this year.
+"It will be increased to Rs.
+2500 next year".

+By August 15, four lakh jobs will be created by appointing Grama Volunteers in each village for door delivery of government schemes, he further added.

 Telangana Chief Minister K Chandrasekhara Rao and DMK president M K Stalin also attended the function.